home

 Some Pergraph Concepts

-Pergraph isomorphism, pergraph rewrite rules (ratking collapse, flip equivalence (flipping edges results in the same pergraph)).
+Pergraph isomorphism, sub-pergraph detection, pergraph rewrite rules (ratking collapse, flip equivalence (flipping peredges results in the same pergraph)).

 Counting